Microsoft Surface Duo Review: Beautiful Hardware, Terrible Software

 The tiny dual hinges are beautifully designed, but I’m afraid dirt will get in there pretty easily.

-We’ve got Surface Pen support too, but the Surface Duo doesn’t quite match the nice magnesium allow of the Surface Pro.
+We’ve got Surface Pen support too, but the Surface Duo doesn’t quite match the nice magnesium alloy of the Surface Pro.

 Software